maria-perevoznikova/KittiSeg/README.md

 The model is designed to perform well on small datasets.
 The training is done using just *250* densely labelled images.
 Despite this a state-of-the art MaxF1 score of over *96%* is achieved.
 The model is usable for real-time application.
 Inference can be performed at the impressive speed of *95ms* per image.

 The repository contains code for training, evaluating and visualizing semantic segmentation in TensorFlow.
-It is build to be compatible with the [TensorVision](http://tensorvision.readthedocs.io/en/master/user/tutorial.html#workflow) back end which allows to organize experiments in a very clean way.
-Also check out [KittiBox](https://github.com/MarvinTeichmann/KittiBox#kittibox) a similar projects to perform state-of-the art detection.
-And finally the [MultiNet](https://github.com/MarvinTeichmann/MultiNet) repository contains code to jointly train segmentation, classification and detection.
-KittiSeg and KittiBox are utilized as submodules in MultiNet.

 ## Requirements

-The code requires [Tensorflow 1.0](https://www.tensorflow.org/install/), python 2.7 as well as the following python libraries:
+The code was tested on Ubuntu 16.04 using [Tensorflow 1.4](https://www.tensorflow.org/install/) with GPU support, python 3.5 as well as the following python libraries:

 * matplotlib
 * numpy
 * Pillow
 * scipy
-* commentjson

-Those modules can be installed using: `pip install numpy scipy pillow matplotlib commentjson` or `pip install -r requirements.txt`.
+Those modules can be installed using: `pip install numpy scipy pillow matplotlib` or `pip install -r requirements.txt`.

 ## Setup

 1. Clone this repository: `git clone https://github.com/MarvinTeichmann/KittiSeg.git`
-2. Initialize all submodules: `git submodule update --init --recursive`
-3. [Optional] Download Kitti Road Data:
+2. [Optional] Download Kitti Road Data:
     1. Retrieve kitti data url here: [http://www.cvlibs.net/download.php?file=data_road.zip](http://www.cvlibs.net/download.php?file=data_road.zip)
     2. Call `python download_data.py --kitti_url URL_YOU_RETRIEVED`

-Running the model using `demo.py` does not require you to download kitti data (step 3).
-Step 3 is only required if you want to train your own model using `train.py` or bench a model agains the official evaluation score `evaluate.py`.
+Running the model using `demo.py` does not require you to download kitti data (step 2).
+Step 2 is only required if you want to train your own model using `train.py` or bench a model agains the official evaluation score `evaluate.py`.
 Also note, that I recommend using `download_data.py` instead of downloading the data yourself.
 The script will also extract and prepare the data.
 See Section [Manage data storage](README.md#manage-data-storage) if you like to control where the data is stored.

-##### To update an existing installation do:

-1. Pull all patches: `git pull`
-2. Update all submodules: `git submodule update --init --recursive`

-If you forget the second step you might end up with an inconstant repository state.
-You will already have the new code for KittiSeg but run it old submodule versions code.
-This can work, but I do not run any tests to verify this.

 ## Tutorial